 National Health Service Corps (NHSC) Loan Repayment Programs:

-The NHSC Loan Repayment Program (NHSC) offers licensed primary care health providers the opportunity to have their student loans repaid while serving in communities with limited access to care.
+The NHSC Loan Repayment Program offers licensed primary care health providers the opportunity to have their student loans repaid while serving in communities with limited access to care.

 The NHSC Student to Service Loan Repayment Program provides loan repayment assistance to medical students in their final year of school in return for a commitment to provide primary care services in eligible Health Profession Shortage Areas (HPSAs) of greatest need.